dunamismax/dunamismax-blog/content/posts/deploying-nicegui-with-docker.md

 # Deploying NiceGUI with Docker

 Containerizing a NiceGUI app ensures consistent environments from development to production.
 Docker images bundle Python, NiceGUI, and your code so the application runs the same on any host.
+Shipping an image means you can deploy to any platform that supports Docker without worrying about missing dependencies or incompatible Python versions.

+A minimal image reduces attack surface and download size.
+Start with `python:3.13-slim` and add only the files and tools you need.
+Use a `.dockerignore` file to exclude tests and development artifacts so the build context stays small.

 ## Dockerfile